Free home visits

 ►Click here to read about rechargeable digital hearing aids

-Modern advanced hearing aids offer impressive ranges of features, settings, and personalised options, so the wearer can experience the best possible sound for their needs and connect wirelessly to devices and the world.
+Modern advanced hearing aids offer an impressive range of features, settings, and personalised options, so the wearer can experience the best possible sound for their needs and connect wirelessly to devices.

 How do hearing aid amplifiers work?
 The microphone receives the sounds, switches the sound waves into electrical signals, and transmits them to the amplifier, which then increases the power and level of the signals and finally sends them to the ear through the speaker.